copyrite/LwotcMinimalText/XComGame.md

 ## Hack
 Remotely hack an object with your {% BOUND_WEAPON_NAME %}.
-* Requires vision to the target.
+* The target needs to be in your sight.

 ## Hail of Bullets
 Fire a shot that is guaranteed to hit.